ghaleroshan/swipeJobsTask/README.md

   - Font-awesome for all the icons used in the project
   - Styled components to custumize the css
   - Styled-normalize to normalize the base css
+  - Axios to fetch the data from API
   - MomentJs to format the date to our requirement

 ## Deployed on Heroku
 The app has been deployed using Heroku. you can simply go to https://swipejob.herokuapp.com/